coderefinery/modular-type-along/instructor-guide.rst

 the code and focus on the bigger picture and hopefully manage to imagine other languages in its place.

+We collect ideas and feedback on HackMD while coding and the instructor tries to react to that without going into the rabbit hole.

 Our initial version
 -------------------